-- Patient accounts receivable for the period in question decreased by Example, which indicates that collections exceeded billings.
-As a result, the change in patient accounts receivable decreases the net loss on a cash basis. - Accounts payable, other accrued liabilities and other long-term liabilities decreased by decreased by decrease in these accounts is due to the payment of expenses previously due. - Other components of working capital contributed a total of capital to help reduce the net loss on a cash basis.
+- Patient accounts receivable for the period in question increased by Example, which indicates that billings exceeded collections.
+As a result, the change in patient accounts receivable increases the net loss on a cash basis. - Accounts payable, other accrued liabilities and other long-term liabilities increased by Example.
+The increase in these accounts is due to the delay in the payment of expenses due.
+While payment is being delayed to a future period the expenses, under accrual accounting, are being recorded in the current period. - Other components of working capital decreased by a total which increase the net loss on a cash basis. - c.
+Investing Activities - There was no investing activity during the three-month period. - d.
+Financing Activities

-c.
-Capital leases

-Finally, net loss was increased by repayment of capital leases of second in arriving at the net cash used in operations and financing activities.
+Finally, net loss was increased by repayment of capital leases of